Highland Park Ready for Jersey Cannabis, Somerville, Morristown Debating

 “I think towns like ours, we really don’t know the path forward,” Hersh said.
 He added that they would find guidance on the issue or a model resolution for zoning would be helpful.

-The League of Municipalities recent held a webinar for towns to explain what must be done.
+The League of Municipalities recently held a webinar explaining what must be done for towns.
 They said the zoning regulation process must be started by June for towns to meet the deadline.

 The NJ Cannabis Regulatory Commission (CRC) is working on developing guidance regulation.
-They recently held their second meeting where they were still in the process of taking over the NJ Department of Health’s medical cannabis program.
-Regulations will likely be released in the coming months before towns have to make a decision to opt-out by August 21st.
-So far, the towns that are opting out are conservative, comfortable suburbs or places where old morality tales have dominated the policy debate.
+They recently held their second meeting, where they were still in the process of taking over the NJ Department of Health’s medical cannabis program.
+Regulations will likely be released in the coming months before towns decide to opt-out by August 21st.
+So far, the towns opting out are conservative, comfortable suburbs or places where old morality tales have dominated the policy debate.

 Unfortunately, delays are the norm in New Jersey cannabis.